 - Pre-heat your oven to 375 degress.

-- Add your chopped cauliflower to a large sheet pan and drizzle with 2 tablespoon of your olive oil and mix well.
+- Add your chopped cauliflower to a large sheet pan and drizzle with 2 tablespoon of your olive oil and mix well.1 head of cauliflower chopped into small florets

 - Season with a pinch of salt and roast your cauliflower in the oven for about 25-30 minutes or until nicely browned on edges.
 When done, remove from oven and set aside.
 It should be done just before your carbonara is ready so it will stay warm.

-- While your cauliflower is cooking, fill a pasta pot with water and bring to a boil for your pasta.
+- Fill a pasta pot with water and bring to a boil for your pasta.
 I like to only fill my pot ¾ of the way up to have extra starchy water from the pasta cooking.
 This will help your dish later!

-- While you wait for your pasta water to come to a boil, in a large saute pan, add your remaining 2 tablespoon of olive oil and your pancetta and cook until the pancetta starts to lightly brown.
+- While you wait for your pasta water to come to a boil, in a large saute pan, add your remaining 2 tablespoon of olive oil and your pancetta and cook until the pancetta starts to lightly brown.4 ounces cubed pancetta (or guanciale), 4 tablespoon of olive oil

-- Once your pancetta and garlic are finished cooking, remove them from the pan into a large bowl and set aside.
+- Once your pancetta is finished cooking, remove it from the pan (along with the olive oil it cooked in) into a large bowl and set aside.

-- In a medium bowl, add your egg yolks along with a pinch of salt and a lot of freshly ground black pepper (1 tbsp).
+- In a medium bowl, add your egg yolks along with a pinch of salt and a lot of freshly ground black pepper (1 tbsp).5 egg yolks, salt and lots of freshly ground black pepper

 - Set aside for now.

-- Now, your pasta water should be boiling, salt it well and add your spaghetti stirring so it does not stick.
+- Now, your pasta water should be boiling, salt it well and add your spaghetti stirring so it does not stick.1 lb spaghetti

 - Cook until al dente according to the instructions on your pasta box.